eigenhombre/eigenhombre.github.com/_posts/2013-04-13-integration-testing-in-python-with-context-managers.md

             return ("Agent 1: running" in response and "Agent 2: running" in response)

         with dbserver_context() as db,   \
              control_context() as ctrl,  \
              client_context(id=1) as c1, \
              client_context(id=2) as c2:
             eq(cli("start agents"), "OK")
             wait_until(done)

-This is more or less a complete integration test for our system!
+The last function is more or less a complete, end-to-end integration test for our system!
 I have added `wait_until` to poll until a condition obtains, or raise an exception; and a simple `eq` to substitute for `unittest.TestCase`'s `assertEqual`.

 This is only one possible test involving components of our system.
-The key here is that *any combination* of setup and teardown operations are easy to obtain by composing them together as context managers.
-In my view this is simpler and easier to understand that the OO JUnit way.
+The key here is that *any combination* of setup and teardown operations is easy to obtain by composing them together as context managers.
+In my view this is simpler and easier to understand than by setting up heirarchies of JUnit-style test classes.

+One tradeoff with this pattern is that it is can be less amenable to the "one-assert-per-test" philosophy.
+I claim that as the number and complexity of setup and teardown operations increases, it is less performant and more complicated to carry out the complete setup and teardown over and over again for every assert.
+I would rather arrange my code conceptually around the kinds of functionality being tested, wrapping related asserts in the context that they need, since I find it makes the code easier to reason about.